Singapore Conference 2026

 April

-End of April, schools that participated in the previous year will receive an invitation to attend.
+Schools that participated in the previous year will receive an invitation to attend.

 New schools interested in participating must submit a formal application.
 Guidelines for participation are available on the Foundation website under Participation → New Schools